Calebjaytech/alx-system_engineering-devops/0x00-shell_basics/README.md

 17-Tree - Tree

-18- 103-commas - Life is a series of commas, not periods
+18- 103-comma - Life is a series of commas, not periods

+19-school.mgc - File type: School